HenryMaoSydney/WilliamHill/README.md

 Bet Risk Profiler is more complicated.
 It depend on 4 conditions The Risk characteristics are risky,  ( highly unusual /  unusual / Normal), Large sum.
+assumption: if customer have no settled bet, it is unsusal ( average bet is 0).
+Unsettled.csv seems not conaining wining/or not information, if we use ToWin as wining. this causes customer with unsettled bets be flagged as risky.